planetrl/planetrl.github.io/draft.md

 <div class="figure">
 <img src="assets/fig/planning_in_latent_space.svg" style="margin: 0; width: 100%;"/>
 <figcaption>
-For planning, we encode past images (gray trapezoid) into the current hidden state (green).
+Figure 4: For planning, we encode past images (gray trapezoid) into the current hidden state (green).
 From there, we efficiently predict future rewards for multiple action sequences.
 Note how the expensive image decoder (blue trapezoid) from the previous figure is gone.
 We then execute the first action of the best sequence found (red box).
 </div>

 **Experience collection**&nbsp;&nbsp; Since the agent may not initially visit all parts of the environment, we need to iteratively collect new experience and refine the dynamics model.
 We do so by planning with the partially trained model, as shown in Algorithm 1.
 Starting from a small amount of $S$ seed episodes collected under random actions, we train the model and add one additional episode to the data set every $C$ update steps.
 When collecting episodes for the data set, we add small Gaussian exploration noise to the action.
 To reduce the planning horizon and provide a clearer learning signal to the model, we repeat each action $R$ times, as is common in reinforcement learning <dt-cite key="mnih2015dqn,mnih2016a3c"></dt-cite>.